resilar/crchack/README.md

 PING 1234
 ```

-In order to modify non-consecutive input message bits, the bit positions need
+In order to modify non-consecutive input message bits, the modifiable bits need
-to be specified with the `-b` switches.
-The argument for `-b` is a Python-style
+to be specified with `-b start:end:step` switches, where the argument is a
-*slice* in format `start:end:step`, representing bits between the positions
+Python-style *slice* representing the bits between the positions `start` and
-`start` and `end` (exclusive) with successive bits `step` bits apart.
-By
+`end` (exclusive) with successive bits `step` bits apart.
+By default, `start` is
-default, `start` is the beginning of the message, `end` is the end of the
+the beginning of the message, `end` is the end of the message, and `step` equals
-message, and `step` equals to 1 bit.
-For example, `-b 4:` selects all bits
+to 1 bit.
+For example, `-b 4:` selects all bits starting from the *byte* offset
-starting from the *byte* index 4, that is, the 32nd and subsequent bits of the
+4 (note that `-b 4` without the colon selects only the 32nd bit).
+Negative
-input.
-However, `-b 4` without a colon selects only the 32nd bit.
+offsets are from the end of the input.

 ```
 [crchack]% echo "1234PQPQ" | ./crchack -b 4: - 12345678